dwmkerr/app-icon/README.md

 ```

 Tests are executed with [Mocha](https://mochajs.org/) and coverage is handled by [Istanbul](https://github.com/gotwarlost/istanbul).
 Coverage reports are written to an `./artifacts` folder.

+Note that best practices are to pass Mocha a quoted string with a glob pattern for cross-platform execution of tests (see [Mocha Docs](https://mochajs.org/#the-test-directory)).
+However for some reason on AppVeyor this doesn't seem to work.
+Leaving the pattern unquoted works for `cmd` as well as the shell in builds for now.
+So please be careful if changing the quotes and test on both platforms.

 ### Creating a Release